A heuristic for discrete mean values of the derivative of the Riemann zeta function: Introduction

 In 1985, Conrey, Ghosh and Gonek \cite{CGG88} were looking for a straightforward proof of the fact that there are infinitely many simple zeros of $\zeta (s)$.
 To this end, they used the Cauchy--Schwarz inequality to write

 where the star on the middle sum denotes counting only the simple zeros.
-To complete the proof they used the asymptotic for the discrete second moment on the right-hand side, which was proved by Gonek \cite{Gonek} in 1984, and so only needed to find the leading order behaviour of the sum on the left-hand side.
+To complete the proof they used the asymptotic for the discrete second moment on the right-hand side, which was proved by Gonek \cite{Gonek} in 1984, who showed under the Riemann Hypothesis that

+and so they only needed to find the leading order behavior of the sum on the left-hand side.
 They finished their proof that there are infinitely many simple zeros of $\zeta (s)$ by showing that

 which proved Shanks' conjecture as an additional benefit.